getsmarter/moodle-api/README.md

 ## TODOS

-- Add functionality to make XML-RPC requests
+- Add additional protocals
-- Add the ability to generate tokens from username and password
+- Make cassettes easily rerunnable - will require a parser for the response to remove dynamic data or a funky regex in the specs.